-Peninsula Residential is known as the Peninsula Powerhouse.
+Peninsula Residential is known as the Peninsula Panthers.
 Our colours are blue, green, and white.
 We stand strongly behind our flag, and we hold our head up proudly, wearing our colours on special occasions and to support our fellow residents at sporting events.

 Our live-in Residential Support Team (RST) offers guidance and support; they're dedicated to making sure you're comfortable with all aspects of campus life and you're included in the fun.